Publication 939 (12/2018), General Rule for Pensions and Annuities

 Contacting your local IRS office.

-The Taxpayer Advocate Service (TAS) is an independent organization within the IRS that helps taxpayers and protects taxpayer rights.
-Our job is to ensure that every taxpayer is treated fairly and that you know and understand your rights under the Taxpayer Bill of Rights.
+TAS is an independent organization within the IRS that helps taxpayers and protects taxpayer rights.
+Their job is to ensure that every taxpayer is treated fairly and that you know and understand your rights under the Taxpayer Bill of Rights.

-What Can the Taxpayer Advocate Service Do For You?
+What Can TAS Do for You?

 • Your problem is causing financial difficulty for you, your family, or your business;